FloofyIV/Cappa/README.md

 # Cappa
-An open-source RoL (Roblox on Linux) fps unlocker.
+An open-source CLI RoL (Roblox on Linux) fps unlocker.

 # This program modifies Robloxs memory, use at your own risk.